-- (e) A restraint system that is designed to be used by disabled persons in a specified mass range that includes any disabled persons having a mass greater than 22.7 kg but not greater than 30 kg, or by disabled persons in a specified height range that includes disabled persons whose height is greater than 1100 mm but not greater than 1250 mm, shall be tested with - i) the Hybrid III 6-year-old child ATD conforming to subpart N, part 572, chapter V, title 49 of the Code of Federal Regulations of the United States (revised as of October 1, 2011); and - ii) the Hybrid III 6-year-old weighted child ATD conforming to subpart S, part 572, chapter V, title 49 of the Code of Federal Regulations of the United States (revised as of October 1, 2011). - (f) A restraint system that is designed to be used by disabled persons in a specified mass range that includes any disabled persons having a mass greater than 45 kg but not greater than 65 kg, shall be tested with the Hybrid III 5th percentile adult female ATD conforming to subpart O, part 572, chapter V, title 49 of the Code of Federal Regulations of the United States (revised as of October 1, 2011). - (g) A restraint system that is designed to be used by disabled persons in a specified mass range that includes any disabled persons having a mass greater than 65 kg, shall be tested with the Hybrid III 50th percentile male ATD conforming to subpart E, part 572, chapter V, title 49 of the Code of Federal Regulations of the United States (revised as of October 1, 2011).
+- (a) A restraint system that is designed to be used by infants in a specified mass range that includes any infants having a mass of not greater than 5 kg, or by infants in a specified height range that includes any infants whose height is not greater than 650 mm, shall be tested with the Newborn Infant ATD conforming to subpart K, part 572, chapter V, title 49 of the Code of Federal Regulations of the United States (revised as of October 1, 2011). - (b) A restraint system that is designed to be used by infants in a specified mass range that includes any infants having a mass greater than 5 kg but not greater than 10 kg, or by infants in a specified height range that includes any infants whose height is greater than 650 mm but not greater than 850 mm, shall be tested with - (i) the Newborn Infant ATD conforming to subpart K, part 572, chapter V, title 49 of the Code of Federal Regulations of the United States (revised as of October 1, 2011); and - (ii) the CRABI 12-month-old infant ATD conforming to supart R, part 572, chapter V, title 49 of the Code of Federal Regulations of the United States (revised as of October 1, 2011).